GNOME/librsvg/COMPILING.md

 # Debug or release builds

-Librsvg has code both in C and Rust, and each language has a different way of specifying compilation options to select compiler optimizations, or whether debug information should be included.
+Librsvg's artifacts have code both in C and Rust, and each language has a different way of specifying compilation options to select compiler optimizations, or whether debug information should be included.

+* **Rust code:** the librsvg shared library, and the `rsvg-convert` binary.
+See below.

-You should set the `CFLAGS` environment variable with compiler flags that you want to pass to the C compiler.
+* **C code:** the gdk-pixbuf loader; you should set the `CFLAGS` environment variable with compiler flags that you want to pass to the C compiler.

 ## Controlling debug or release mode for Rust